pwaring/technical-talks/engima-lessons/slides.md

  - Knowing the position of plaintext is even better
  - Weather and other structured reports
  - Intentionally cause known messages to be sent

+# Compromised keys

+ - U-boats spent long times at sea so required monthly(?) books
+ - Capture or sink a U-boat and you have the keys
+ - Germans did not always revoke keys after sinking
+ - Extremely dangerous operation, but rewarding
+ - Still need cryptoanalysis to continue

 # Lessons learned